CongressStockWatch/Project-prep/team-agreement.md

 ### Issues dealing with differing skill levels and understanding

 The sanctity of learning will be preserved, and if a group member is struggling with a concept, it will be used as an opportunity to learn from another group member who is more comfortable with a concept.

 No group member will be looked down upon for not knowing about a certain concept.
 If that's the case the group will take the opportunity to help that group member to get a better grasp on the concept, through pair programming or mob coding.

-### If a member(s) is/are not contributing to the group what will be your plan of action.
+### If a member(s) is/are not contributing to the group what will be your plan of action

 During morning stand-up, if a member is feeling that another is not contributing, they can voice that concern; the first question to be asked after that is if the person who is not contributing has something going on, whether it is an issue with the group or a personal issue, and the other group members can help in any way or what can be changed to help the person be more involved with the group.